PKPublicCode/SecuredApi/README.md

 Simple (in terms of usage), cheap (no hard dependency on expensive services and solutions), PaaS compatible and code-first friendly gateway solution to offload routine web api operation for solutions with low and medium loaded web applications.

-__Currently, main focus is compatibility on Azure.
+__Currently, main focus is compatibility with Azure.
 Compatibility with other clouds and 3-rd party services will be coming later.__

 ![](./Docs/Img/birdseye.png)